neiltarar/intro_to_docker/README.md

 # Getting Started with Docker

+This is a small cheatsheet for developers getting started with Docker.

+---

 Install from **[Docker](https://docs.docker.com/get-docker/)**.

 >"The Docker platform runs natively on Linux (on x86-64, ARM and many other CPU architectures) and on Windows (x86-64).
 Docker Inc. builds products that let you build and run containers on Linux, Windows and macOS."